Introduction

 You may find it helpful to set working deadlines for yourself in order to get what you need well ahead of the application deadline, making the process of putting together your application more manageable.

-Emphasize the right details.
+Emphasize the Right Details.

-In the desire to be as detailed as possible in your application, sometimes it’s easy to go overboard with little details that washout some of the most crucial aspects of your experiences.
+In the desire to be as detailed as possible in your application, sometimes it’s easy to go overboard with little details that wash out some of the most crucial aspects of your experiences.
 Be selective about what you include.

 This will help minimize your stress while completing the application, ensure you can meet the application deadline, and you will have time to consult an expert to ensure you’re on the right track.